logo2

 Newspaper ad - Jan 1886

 Hafenreffer started suffering a serious illness in Jul 1889 (15,16).
 After being confined to his house for two months, he died on 29 Aug 1889 at the age of 66 (17) and was buried in Forest Hill Cemetery, Houghton (4,18).
 He was noted to be "one of the oldest and best known physicians in the copper district" (17).
-Prescriptions of Dr. C. Hafenreffer & Son were sent to Shelden Bros. & Co. and could be refilled in their new drug store (23).
+Prescriptions of Dr. C. Hafenreffer & Son were sent to Shelden Bros. & Co. to be refilled in their new drug store (23).

 1. anonymous.
 1883.
 The History of the Upper Peninsula of Michigan.
 The Western Historical Company.
 Chicago, IL.